 RUSSIA, CHINA OPPOSE ACTION

-The council has been paralysed so far because Russia and China oppose any resolution that could lead to U.N. sanctions or Western military action against Syria.
+The council has been paralyzed so far because Russia and China oppose any resolution that could lead to U.N. sanctions or Western military action against Syria.

 There is little Western appetite for any Libya-style intervention.
 The United States, the European Union, Turkey and the Arab League have announced economic sanctions against Syria.